About DigCCurr II : Extending an International Digital Curation Curriculum to Doctoral Students and Practitioners

 Professional Institutes top

-DigCCurr II will host four Professional Institutes aimed at assisting digital collection managers in developing their digital curation strategies.
+DigCCurr II sponsors Professional Institutes aimed at assisting digital collection managers in developing their digital curation strategies.

-The first Professional Institute, "Curation Practices for the Digital Object Lifecycle" will be held June 21-26, 2009 with a follow-up session January 6-7, 2010 in Chapel Hill, NC.
+The first Professional Institute, "Curation Practices for the Digital Object Lifecycle" was held June 21-26, 2009, with a follow-up session January 6-7, 2010 in Chapel Hill, NC.

 The Digital Curation Exchange (DCE) top

 The Digital Curation Exchange website has been developed in response to a growing demand for a central location for digital curation professionals, educators, and students to discuss "all things digital curation."
-This space will provide space to post and discuss curriculum, presentations, publications, reports, syllabi, video, and more.
-This site is intended to serve as a growing and evolving platform to support the emerging digital curation profession.
-The DCE site was launched at the DigCCurr 2009 conference and can now be accessed at www.digitalcurationexchange.org.
+This site will provide space to post and discuss curriculum, presentations, publications, reports, syllabi, video, and more.
+The DCE site is intended to serve as a growing and evolving platform to support the emerging digital curation profession.
+It was launched at the DigCCurr 2009 conference and can be accessed at www.digitalcurationexchange.org.

 Digital Curation Symposia top

-DigCCurr II will host three Public Symposia and two PhD Symposia to showcase the cutting edge work that is occurring in the digital curation arena.
-The first Public Symposium will take place on January 8, 2010, immediately following the second session of the first Professional Institute.
+DigCCurr II hosts a series of Public Symposia and PhD Symposia to showcase the cutting edge work that is occurring in the digital curation arena.
+The first Public Symposium took place on January 8, 2010, immediately following the second session of the first Professional Institute.
+The next Public symposium was held January 7, 2011.
+The third will be held January 6, 2012.

 See the June 17, 2008 press release from IMLS announcing the 2008 recipients of federal grants from the Laura Bush 21st Century Librarian Program, including DigCCurr II.

 This website will be updated as the DigCCurr II project develops.
 Please check back for updates and current news.
-Or, if you'd like to receive announcements of DigCCurr II planning and progress reports as they become available, please send an email request to Heather Bowden at hbowden (at) email (dot) unc (dot) edu.
+Or, if you'd like to receive announcements of DigCCurr II planning and progress reports as they become available, please send an email request to Angela Murillo at amurillo (at) email (dot) unc (dot) edu.